 Odisha's COVID-19 tally jumps to 2,59,541 with 2,604 fresh cases

-Bhubaneswar: Odisha's COVID-19 tally surged to 2,59,541 on Wednesday as 2,604 people tested positive for the disease, while 15 more fatalities pushed the death toll to 1,072, a health department official said.
+Bhubaneswar: Odisha's COVID-19 caseload went up to 2,59,541 on Wednesday as 2,604 more people tested positive for the disease, while 15 fresh fatalities pushed the death toll to 1,072, a health department official said.

-The state's quarantine centres reported 1,511 infections and the remaining cases were detected during contact tracing.
+The state also registered recovery of 2,775 coronavirus patients during the day, taking the total number of cured people to 2,35,763, which is 90.83 per cent of the caseload.

-Khurda district, comprising state capital Bhubaneswar, recorded 385 new cases followed by Angul (216) and Cuttack (209).
+Khurda district, of which state capital Bhubaneswar is a part, recorded 385 new cases followed by Angul (216) and Cuttack (209).

 "Regret to inform the demise of fifteen #COVID-19 positive patients while under treatment in hospitals," the Health and Family Welfare Department said on Twitter.